walterfreeman/phy211/faq.md

 * 3: present and working to learn physics, but not working with your group
 * 5: present and working with your group so that both you and they learn the material

-These grades will be scaled so that people who miss a usual number of recitations won't lose substantial credit.
+These grades will be scaled so that people who miss a reasonable number of recitations won't lose credit.

 Remember that the most important aspect of recitation is your learning of physics, not the participation grade itself.